reimagined/resolve/docs/tutorial.md

 ```

-Add several more items to have data to work with in future lessons.
+Add a few more more items to have data to work with in future lessons.

 Now, you can check the event store file to see the newly created event.
 Open the **event-storage.db** file and locate the created event objects: